-8.21 Costs cannot be provided at this stage.
-However, funding for strategic upgrades to the water network are primarily identified and funded through the AMP process and are effectively met through customer bills subject to the agreement of the regulator.

-8.22 The water companies have a statutory obligation to provide a drainage connection on request.
-Thames and Anglian Water's expectations are that drainage solutions for individual sites will be identified as part of the (pre-)application process and funded and delivered through agreement with developers.

-8.23 In the absence of any specific infrastructure being identified or requested by Affinity Water, a funding requirement of £0 has been identified for this item.
+- 8.22 Costs cannot be provided at this stage, as further details on the scope of the upgrades is required.
+However, funding for strategic upgrades to the water network are primarily identified and funded through the AMP process and are effectively met through customer bills subject to the agreement of the regulator. - 8.23 The water companies have a statutory obligation to provide a drainage connection on request.
+Thames Water's expectation is that drainage solutions for individual sites will be identified as part of the (pre-)application process and funded and deliverered through agreement with developers. - 8.24 In the absence of any specific infrastructure being identified or requested by Affinity Water, a funding requirement of £0 has been identified for this item.